 Current Review(s)

-Candice Breitz at Iziko South African National GalleryIs South African art merely the addendums to pudendums and race?
-One would hardly be at fault for thinking that at least the second part of this was true when listening to some of what Candice Breitz said, while talking to a group of young students, at the National Gallery.
+Candice Breitz at Iziko South African National GalleryIs South African art merely the addendum to pudendums and race?
+One would hardly be at fault for thinking that at least the second part of this was true when listening to some of what Candice Breitz said while talking to a group of young students at her exhibition 'Extra' now on at the National Gallery.
 ‘White South Africans,’ she stated, at the walkabout, ‘have caused all the problems, as you know’.

 25 April 2012 - 22 July 2012